-The Italian captain of Costa Concordia cruise ship which crashed into a reef, killing 32 people in 2012, was headed to prison in Rome after losing the final appeals bid.
+The Italian captain of Costa Concordia ship which crashed into a reef, killing 32 people in 2012, was headed to prison in Rome after losing the final appeals bid.

 Italy's highest criminal tribunal, the Court of Cassation, in a ruling Friday evening (May 12) upheld lower court convictions of Francesco Schettino and his 16-year prison sentence.